edgedb/edgedb/docs/guides/deployment/bare_metal.rst

 .. code-block:: bash

-   $ edgedb --port 5656 --tls-security insecure --password query \
+   $ gel --port 5656 --tls-security insecure --password query \
       "CONFIGURE INSTANCE SET listen_port := 1234;"

 You may need to restart the server after changing the listen port or addresses.

 .. code-block:: bash

-   $ sudo systemctl restart edgedb-server-5
+   $ sudo systemctl restart gel-server-6

 Link the instance with the CLI